 Let’s say my son (eek!
 I’ll have a son in April!) turns 16 in two months, which means he will take his driver’s license test.
 Think of the danger that would ensue if I waited just weeks before he took that test?
 He would not be prepared AT ALL because he has no experience, no reference or knowledge of how to drive a vehicle safely.
 As wonderful, organized and energized our clients might be, they still have zero experience managing a wedding.
 (Side note: no matter how many baby showers and birthday parties that gal pal has planned, she still has no idea, nor is ready for the billions of details that need to be taken care of and possible mishaps could arise on a wedding day).
 Essentially by offering day-of coordination, you are setting your business and your clients’ best day ever up for failure.

 What about month-of packages?
 My thoughts on the packaging pricing model is for a whole other day, but I believe that to successfully manage a wedding, planners need to begin coordinating at least 90 days (three months) out.
 One meeting simply cannot provide you with the amount of detailed information you need to make last-minute decisions for your bride, answer (at minimum ten per day) vendors questions on the spot and create a detailed itinerary.
 After all, how can your client trust you with this huge emotional and financial investment if they have not had the opportunity to get to know you?

 Have you ever offered day-of coordination?
 What have been your struggles with this service?
 I’d love to hear your thoughts!
-Comment below or feel free to DM me at @leslieherringcrabb or email me at email@example.com.
+Comment below, on the Facebook Group, or feel free to DM me at @leslieherringcrabb or email me at email@example.com.